Email Marketing via Amazon SES

 My Amazon SES account got suspended, what can I do?

 You can ask for re-instatement if you have identified and addressed the reasons.
-Amazon typically doesn’t tell you why your account is suspended, but the main reasons are: 1) your bounce rate was too high – over 10% 2) your complaint rate was too high – over 0.1% 3) your sending volume suddenly increased (signals improper list building).
+Amazon typically doesn’t tell you why your account is suspended, but the main reasons are: 1) your bounce rate was too high – over 10% 2) your complaint rate was too high – over 0.1% 3) your sending volume suddenly increased (signals non-organic list growth via list purchasing) 4) brand confusion – your sender doesn’t match the name/logo used in the email body.
 In your response/request to Amazon you have to clearly state what issue you had identified and resolved, before asking for a review.
 A provider like BigMailer can prevent your account from getting suspended due to bounce rate – we automatically pause a campaign with bounce rate over a rate configurable by you (8% is the default).